jfdenise/wildfly-mcp/doc-ingestor/wildfly-docs/cli/cli-generated.md

 `/subsystem=elytron/dir-context=<dir-context name>:read-attribute(name=connection-timeout)`

 ## syntax of the operation to get the `elytron` `dir-context` `credential-reference`
-the credential reference to authenticate and connect to the `ldap` server. can be omitted if `authentication-level` is none (anonymous). get the `elytron` `dir-context` `credential-reference` attribute.
+the credential reference to authenticate and connect to the `ldap` server. can be omitted if `authentication-level` is 'none' (anonymous). get the `elytron` `dir-context` `credential-reference` attribute.
 `/subsystem=elytron/dir-context=<dir-context name>:read-attribute(name=credential-reference)`